altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "M::Hello, is anyone in there."
-~She avoided looking at the display of bodies in the center of the room.~ ~Closing her eyes, she pinpointed the scratching down - it stopped.~ "Don't come in!"
+~She avoided looking at the display of bodies in the center of the room.~ ~Closing her eyes, she pinpointed the scratching down - it stopped.~ "SM::Don't come in!"
-~A male voice.~
 ~Muffled.~
 ~It came from a supply closet on the left, close to the hallway.~ *She approached.*
-"Okay - so he's warning you not to get closer...
+"R::Okay - so he's warning you not to get closer...
 I just want to point this out when things go horribly wrong.
 This is your own decision."
 ~She tried opening the supply closet.~
 ~It was held fast.~
-"Don't open it, don't look at me!"
+"R::Don't open it, don't look at me!"
 ~The voice was frantic, terrified.~
-"What happened here?"
+"M::What happened here?"
-~Martha asked.~
 ~There was a pause.~
-~An intake of breath, like he had been sobbing.~
-"I killed them - they killed themselves.
+~An intake of breath, like he had been sobbing.~ "SM::I killed them - they killed themselves.
 They tried to kill me, I locked myself in here..."
 ~The voice was pained.~
-"I can't even remember their faces, they're gone...
+"SM::I can't even remember their faces, they're gone...
 Really gone...GET OUT OF MY HEAD"
 *He screamed suddenly, a piercing howl.*
 ~And there was a thumping on the inside of the closet.~ ~So violent it almost shook the structure.~
-"Martha - you should back away."
+"R::Martha - you should back away."
 ~Martha ignored him.~
-"I’m going to get you out of there.
+"M::I’m going to get you out of there.
 Into safety."
-"There is none."
+"SM::There is none."
 ~He Squealed.~
-"Don’t you understand - it’s in me.
+"SM::Don’t you understand - it’s in me.
 I’m dead...
 Worse than dead."
-~Rossin spoke up.~
-"That thing inside your head...
+"R::That thing inside your head...
 It’s inside his head too...
 Or something like it...
 Get out of here now - it’s only a matter of time before..."
 ~The thumping stopped suddenly.~
-"Seriously Martha, now...
+"R::Seriously Martha, now...
 Get out of here now!"
 *The closet door clicked open.*
 *Martha finally started to back away.*
 ~Her neck threw every bit of blood it could to her brain, tightening as her heart dropped.~ `>>--TEMPORAL();`
-"Faster damn it."
+"R::Faster damn it."
 ~His words were slow - or her brain was cooled in adrenaline.~ ~Everything felt like moving through pudding - but she had time to focus all her energy into the run.~ ~Rossin was at the door, urging her to move.~